Hadrians wall bathhouse ruins

 First roman ruin hadrains wall path

-The first Roman ruin that you see is smack in the middle of a suburb and is an old gate house used by a fort.
+The first Roman ruin that you see is smack in the middle of a suburb and is an old gatehouse used by a fort.

-Navigation along Hadrian’s wall Path
+Navigation along Hadrian’s Wall Path

 hadrians wall map

-First Night on the Hadrian’s wall Path
+First Night on the Hadrian’s Wall Path

 Camping on the Hadrian’s Wall Path